Working!!: Anime

-The anime television series' 13-episode first season, produced by A-1 Pictures and directed by Yoshimasa Hiraike, aired in Japan between April 4 and June 26, 2010, on Tokyo MX; the first episode having a special pre-broadcast on March 6, 2010, on Tokyo MX.
+The first season of the anime, consisting of 13 episodes, is produced by A-1 Pictures and directed by Yoshimasa Hiraike.
+It aired in Japan between April 4 and June 26, 2010, on Tokyo MX, with the first episode having a special pre-broadcast on March 6, 2010, on Tokyo MX.
 NIS America licensed the anime under the title Wagnaria!!, and an English-subtitled DVD box set was released on March 24, 2011.
 The anime's opening theme is "Someone Else" by Kana Asumi, Saki Fujita and Eri Kitamura (the three female leads).
-The ending theme is "Heart no Edge ni Idomō Go to Heart Edge" (ハートのエッジに挑もう Go to Heart Edge) by Jun Fukuyama, Daisuke Ono and Hiroshi Kamiya (the three male leads).
-The special ending theme for episode nine is "Golden Day" (ゴールデン・デイ) by Saki Fujita.
+The ending theme is "Heart no Edge ni Idomō" (ハートのエッジに挑もう, Haato Ejji ni Idomō) by Jun Fukuyama, Daisuke Ono, and Hiroshi Kamiya (the three lead men).
+The special ending theme for episode nine is "Golden Day" (ゴールデン・デイ, Goruden Dei) by Saki Fujita.

 A second season, titled Working'!! (with an apostrophe), began airing on October 1, 2011, after a September 3, 2011 preview airing.
 Crunchyroll did a simulcast of the series.
-The second season's opening theme is "Coolish Walk" by Asumi, Fujita and Kitamura, while the ending theme is "Always Love & Peace!!" (いつものようにLOVE&PEACE!!, Itsumo no Yōni LOVE&PEACE!!) by Fukuyama, Ono and Kamiya.
+The second season's opening theme is "Coolish Walk" by Asumi, Fujita and Kitamura, while the ending theme is "Always Love&Peace!!" (いつものようにLOVE&PEACE!!, Itsumo no Yōni Love & Peace!!) by Fukuyama, Ono and Kamiya.

 A third anime season titled Working!!! premiered on July 4, 2015.
 It is also streamed online with English subtitles on Aniplex Channel, Crunchyroll, Hulu, Daisuki and Viewster.
 The third season's opening theme is "Now!!!
-Gamble" by Asumi, Fujita and Kitamura, while the ending theme is "Matsuge ni Lock" (まつ毛にLOCK, Lock with your Eyelashes) by Fukuyama, Ono and Kamiya.
+Gamble" by Asumi, Fujita and Kitamura, while the ending theme is "Matsuge ni Lock" (まつ毛にLOCK) by Fukuyama, Ono and Kamiya.

 WWW.Working!!, an anime adaptation of Web-ban Working!!, the print release of the webcomic predecessor of the manga, premiered on October 1, 2016, on Tokyo MX and other television networks.
 A-1 Pictures and Yumi Kamakura returned to produce and direct the series, respectively.
 The opening theme song, titled "Eyecatch!
-Too Much!", is performed by Haruka Tomatsu, Yōko Hikasa and Sora Amamiya, while the ending theme song, titled "Mujūryoku Fever", is performed by Yūichi Nakamura, Kōki Uchiyama and Kenshō Ono.
+Too Much!", is performed by Haruka Tomatsu, Yōko Hikasa and Sora Amamiya.
+The ending theme song, titled "Mujūryoku Fever" (無重力Fever), is performed by Yūichi Nakamura, Kōki Uchiyama, and Kenshō Ono.
 WWW.Working!! is licensed in North America by Aniplex of America.
+It ran on Animax Asia from October 1, 2016, to December 24, 2016.